1. Home

 • Less: the taxed element of a superannuation lump sum, other than a death benefit, which is below the low rate cap.

-If you exceed the threshold, this means you are liable to pay the Medicare levy surcharge, but the total is not used to calculate how much surcharge you pay.
 The surcharge payable is based on the total of taxable income (including the net amount on which family trust distribution tax has been paid) and total reportable fringe benefits amounts.

 Small Business Tax Discount